 Question: How do I know if I qualify for honors?

-Answer: Honors are determined by a student's cumulative grade point average at the completion of the Spring 2018 semester.
+Answer: Honors are determined by a student's cumulative grade point average at the completion of the previous semester.
 To view a list of candidates who qualify for honors, click HERE.
-Honors will be posted on May 2, 2018 by 4 pm.

 MASTER DEGREE CANDIDATES